YetOpen/certbot-zimbra/README.md

 Set up renewal as above, but without --pre-hook.

+# Notes

 ## Notes on zimbraReverseProxyMailMode

-Letsencrypt by default tries to verify a domain using http, so the script should work fine if [*zimbraReverseProxyMailMode*](https://wiki.zimbra.com/wiki/Enabling_Zimbra_Proxy_and_memcached#Protocol_Requirements_Including_HTTPS_Redirect) is set to *http*, *both* or *redirect*.
-It won't work if set to *https* only.
-This is due to certbot deprecating the *tls-sni-01* authentication method and switching to *HTTP-01*. https://letsencrypt.org/docs/challenge-types/
+Letsencrypt by default tries to verify a domain using http, so the script should work fine if [zimbraReverseProxyMailMode](https://wiki.zimbra.com/wiki/Enabling_Zimbra_Proxy_and_memcached#Protocol_Requirements_Including_HTTPS_Redirect) is set to http, both, redirect or mixed.
+It won't work if set to https only.
+This is due to certbot deprecating the tls-sni-01 authentication method and switching to HTTP-01. https://letsencrypt.org/docs/challenge-types/

 ## Limitations